-Always equipped with an infectious energy and warm, welcoming smile, Shafi Ahmed has a multifaceted career.
-He is a top colorectal surgeon, a prominent figure in medical education, an entrepreneur and a leader in digital health.
+Always equipped with an infectious energy, and warm, welcoming smile Shafi Ahmed has an awe-inspiring career.
+He is a top colorectal surgeon, prominent figure in medical education, entrepreneur and digital health leader.

 Renowned experts in digital health will teach the students for one Friday each week.
-The students will learn about entrepreneurship; everything from business plans to securing funding and bringing a product to market.
-We hope that through the programme, medical students will be inspired and empowered to become more entrepreneurially-minded doctors that challenge norms and are well-equipped to improve healthcare for future generations.
+The students will learn about entrepreneurship – everything from business plans to securing funding and bringing a product to market.
+We hope that through the programme, medical students will be inspired and empowered to become entrepreneurially-minded doctors that challenge norms and are well-equipped to improve healthcare for future generations.

-I want to give something back and help the next cohort of doctors benefit from some of the knowledge I have gained over the years and do this on a big scale.
+I want to give something back and help the next cohort of doctors benefit from some of the knowledge that I’ve gained over the years and do this on a big scale.
 Philanthropy is my motivation I guess.

-3. I love the Medical Realities VR specs, there is nothing worse than being at the back of the theatre and not being able to see anything.
-However, skeptics may say that nothing replaces actual theatre experience, how do you respond to this?
+I like the idea behind the Medical Realities VR specs – there’s nothing worse than standing at the back of a surgical theatre for hours, not able to see the procedure.
+But skeptics may say that nothing replaces actual theatre experience, how do you respond?

-4. Medical realities is a forward thinking company.
-What is the story behind it?
-What inspired you to think outside the box and act on your idea?
+Medical realities is a forward-thinking company.
+What compelled you to think outside the box and act on your idea?

 Teaching needs to change and evolve.
 AR and VR are natural extensions of how we learn already, just different mediums.
 During the next 5-10 years it is inevitable that the whole of learning will change.
 I wanted to be in a position to influence and be part of this change.

-5. Can you give us some insight into the business model behind Medical Realities – how does it work?
-Are you planning to sell to the NHS?
+Can you provide some insight into the business model behind Medical Realities – are you planning to sell to the NHS?

-We are developing a database of operations, constantly adding to it and creating a learning environment to go alongside.
+We’re developing a database of operations, constantly adding to it and creating a learning environment to go alongside.
 It will be downloadable as an app or with hardware and will be sold to institutions or universities at a cost.
-We also plan to distribute it for free in lower income countries, as I am a believer that everyone should have equal access to healthcare.
+We also plan to distribute it for free in lower income countries – I am a believer that everyone should have equal access to healthcare.

-6. You have achieved a lot in surgery and the wider healthcare space, but you often remind your audiences that first and foremost you are a doctor, what tips do you have for juggling healthcare entrepreneurship and a successful clinical career?
+You have achieved a great deal in surgery and the wider healthcare space, but you often remind your audiences at events that first and foremost you’re a doctor.
+Do you have any advice for juggling healthcare entrepreneurship and a successful clinical career?

 Most doctors are versatile and able to manage busy schedules.
-My advice is: do projects that are in your comfort zone.
+Do projects that are in your comfort zone.
 Bring in expertise when you don’t have it, but stay in your zone of comfort.